Rajula-Ravindhar/Fraud_Detection_Model/README.md

 # Fraud_Detection_Model
-Fraud Detection Model is a Model Which predicts the Frauds in transactions with the accuracy of 99% with more generalized way.
+A fraud detection model is a Model That predicts fraud in transactions with an accuracy of 99% in a more generalized way. ex : f1_score : 94%
+The model I have used is the XGBOOST Algorithm.
+Technologies I used: Python, Pandas, Numpy, Scikit-learn, Matplotlib, and Seaborn